Lungs of London - King Edward V11 Memorial Park.

 stone inscription

-This park that was opened in 1922 as the King Edward V11 Memorial Park, boasts an excellent well kept flowerbeds as well as a bowling green, a café and well stocked childs playground.
+This park first was opened in 1922 as the King Edward V11 Memorial Park, boasting excellent well-kept flowerbeds as well as a bowling green, café and well-stocked child’s playground.

 Views of the Canary Wharf